saverio-negro/saverio-negro/README.md

 ### 2. Space Patrol

-"Space Patrol" is a project born with the idea of showcasing a simple mathematical framework I have built for visionOS, which I named "FieldKit".
+"Space Patrol" is a project born with the idea of showcasing a simple mathematical framework I have built for visionOS: "FieldKit".
 "FieldKit" is meant to offer a visual representation for different types of vector fields — mainly force vector fields.
 The framework was built according to the ECS (Entity-Component-System) design pattern and is still in its early stages.
-"Space Patrol" walks the user through a guided and funny experience in space, and serves as a UI for "FieldKit".
+"Space Patrol" walks the user through a guided and funny experience in space, and serves as a UI/UX to expose "FieldKit".

 <a href="https://github.com/stars/saverio-negro/lists/swiftui-uifoundationkit">Space Patrol</a>